Cornslakes/Machine-Learning-Project-WWI21DSB/README.md

 # Machine-Learning-Project-WWI21DSB

+Goal of this project is to develop a machine learning application which can be used to classify avocados during a live video-feed.
+It should be a prototype that with further development can be used to e.g. assist retailers in sorting out overripe avocados or assist avocado-farms in their picking procedure.

+Members of this group are Leonard Jung and Steffen Weiffenbach.

+# Repository overview

 app contains the Avometer application with setup configuration

 docs contains documentation of the project

-training contains the notebook for training of the model
+training contains the notebook for training of the model, which was perfomed on Google Collab

 # Setup details